CONFERENCE POSTPONED UNTIL NEXT YEAR: 7–9 JULY 2021

 Submitting an abstract

-If you would like to propose a paper, please submit an abstract of around 300 words and a brief biography by e-mail to firstname.lastname@example.org later than
+If you would like to propose a paper, for 2021, please submit an abstract of around 300 words and a brief biography by e-mail to firstname.lastname@example.org.

 We will be happy to consider proposals for panels of up to four papers on a similar subject, although if this is your intention, please submit an abstract for each of the proposed papers.